How To Spot A Fake 1984 Star Michael Jordan XRC #101 Card

 jordan-xrc-back

-Here’s another back that is a clear fake.
-I’ve circled three spots which are easy identifiers.
-Note, as shown above, these simple steps are not on all of the fakes, so a loupe to check for clarity is still a given.
+Here’s another back that’s clearly a fake.
+I’ve circled three spots that are easy identifiers.
+Note that, as shown above, these simple steps are not on all fakes, so a loupe to check for clarity is still a given.

 fake-xrc-back-gai